georgejieh/bikeshare-analysis/README.md

 ## Analyze Phase

-For the analyze step we decided to use Excel, SQL, and R. Each tool have it's strength and weaknesses, so we believed all three together will provide more insights into the data than just using any one of them.
+For the analyze step we decided to use Excel and SQL.
+Each tool have it's strength and weaknesses, so we believed all three together will provide more insights into the data than just using any one of them.

 #### Excel Analysis